-- GOAL IS TREATMENT WITHIN 30-60 MINUTES - No significant difference between the efficacy or safety between hydralazine, labetalol, or nifedipine. - If no IV, start with immediate release Nifedipine 10mg PO, if not available give Labetalol 200mg PO, repeat in 30min if needed - Switch to IV medications when available - Choice of medication should depend on clinician comfort with the medication and patient factors. - Max out one intravenous agent before moving to a different IV agent see algorithms below - Consider starting an oral medication of another mechanism simultaneously with intravenous agent, e. g., if giving labetalol IV consider starting nifedipine XL PO - Avoid labetalol in setting of bradycardia, history of asthma, heart disease, congestive heart failure - Goal BP 140-150 systolic, 90-100 diastolic - Once BP threshold achieved, repeat BP measurement Q 10 minutes x 1 hour, then Q 15 minutes x 1 hour, then Q 30 minutes x 1 hour, and then Q1hr x 4 hours.
+- GOAL IS TREATMENT WITHIN 30-60 MINUTES - No significant difference between the efficacy or safety between hydralazine, labetalol, or nifedipine. - If no IV, start with immediate release Nifedipine 10mg PO, if not available give Labetalol 200mg PO, repeat in 30min if needed - Switch to IV medications when available - Choice of medication should depend on clinician comfort with the medication and patient factors. - Max out one agent before moving to a different one see algorithms below - Avoid labetalol in setting of bradycardia, history of asthma, heart disease, congestive heart failure - Goal BP 140-150 systolic, 90-100 diastolic - Once BP threshold achieved, repeat BP measurement Q 10 minutes x 1 hour, then Q 15 minutes x 1 hour, then Q 30 minutes x 1 hour, and then Q1hr x 4 hours.